-BikeWalkKC is continually interested in finding candidates for this part-time, seasonal role serving dozens of schools and thousands of kids every year, making a direct impact on the health and happiness of our youth that extends to our entire community.
+BikeWalkKC is now hiring for this part-time, seasonal role serving dozens of schools and thousands of kids every year, making a direct impact on the health and happiness of our youth that extends to our entire community.
 Help kids become safer, healthier, more confident, and more engaged in the world around them.

 If you have a passion for bicycling, want to make a positive impact on children’s lives, be an excellent role model, and work with a great team of people, then we want to hear from you!
 BikeWalkKC is committed to building a culturally diverse staff and strongly encourages applications from minority and female candidates.

 Compensation: $15.60 per hour

 Located at: 1106 East 30th Street in Midtown Kansas City, MO

 (Travel around the KC metro area is required)

 This position is responsible for delivering three primary programs for elementary, middle, and high school students.